greg-raven/grus/_posts/2021-06-04-reject-h-r-1207-the-federal-ban-on-online-ammo-sales.md

 H.R.
 1207 would further require that gun dealers report bulk purchases of ammo --- a common transaction --- to law enforcement.
 This chilling requirement would effectively allow the government to treat everyday gun owners with suspicion.

-This legislation is an infringement on the People’s fundamental right to keep and bear arms, and I therefore must urge you to vote NO on H.R.
+This legislation is an infringement on the People's fundamental right to keep and bear arms, and I therefore must urge you to vote NO on H.R.
 1207.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA